jpdevries/eureka/README.md

 var $eureka = new Eureka({ // init the Eureka component
     // REQUIRED SETTINGS
     uid:'media-browser_0', // id of our div
-    directoryRequestURL:'fakepi/listdirectory.php', // lists contents of a directory. along with headers Object, sends  's' and 'dir' parameters for media source and current directory listSourceRequestURL:'fakepi/listsource.php', // list navigation tree of a given media sources. along with headers Object, sends 's' paramater for media source to list listSourcesRequestURL:'fakepi/listsources.php', // fetches a list of all media sources
+    // if useWebWorkers is true these must be absolute paths or relative to the webserver root directoryRequestURL:'fakepi/listdirectory.php', // lists contents of a directory. along with headers Object, sends  's' and 'dir' parameters for media source and current directory listSourceRequestURL:'fakepi/listsource.php', // list navigation tree of a given media sources. along with headers Object, sends 's' paramater for media source to list listSourcesRequestURL:'fakepi/listsources.php', // fetches a list of all media sources

     // OPTIONAL SETTINGS
-    touch:Modernizr.touch, // or use your own feature detection fileUploadURL:undefined, // endpoint to send files to, removes upload components from UI if not set navTreeHidden:false, // initially hides the sidebar
+    useWebWorkers:true, // whether or not to use a worker thread when making XHR Requests touch:Modernizr.touch, // or use your own feature detection fileUploadURL:undefined, // endpoint to send files to, removes upload components from UI if not set navTreeHidden:false, // initially hides the sidebar